 Unlike tyranny, democracy thrives on constructive criticism.
 This work would not have been possible without the criticism, generosity and friendship of these people:

-Scott Hauser, Don Heyrich, Dana Greenburg, Katia and Will Kramer, Scott Kimmitt; Catie Mains, Rusty Post, Steve Rock and Barbara Dragul; Bill Sanderson, Cat and Micheal Thompson, Marti Walker, and Frank Ensign.
+Scott Hauser, Don Heyrich, Dana Greenburg, Katia and Will Kramer; Scott Kimmitt, Catie Mains, Rusty Post, Steve Rock and Barbara Dragul; Bill Sanderson, Cat and Micheal Thompson, Marti Walker, and Frank Ensign.

 Robert Loring